lankydan/lankydanblog-jamstack/content/blog/2022/kotlin/ktor-rest-api/index.md

 }
 ```

-`{id}` indicates that a path variable is expected in the request and its value will be stored as `id`.
+`{id}` indicates that a path variable is expected in the request, and its value will be stored as `id`.
 Multiple path variables can be included, but only one is needed for this example 👍.
-The value of `id` is retrieved from `call.parameters` which takes in the name of the variable you want to access.
+The value of `id` is retrieved from `call.parameters`, which takes in the name of the variable you want to access.

 - `call` represents the context of the current request.
 - `parameters` is a list of the request's parameters.

-Using the `id` from the path variables, the database searches for the corresponding record.
+The database searches for the corresponding record using the `id` from the path variables.
 In this scenario, if it exists, the record is returned along with the appropriate `200 OK`.
 If it doesn't, an error response is returned.
 Both `respond` and `respondText` alter the underlying `response` of the current `call`.
 You could do this manually, for example, by using:

 ```kotlin
 call.response.status(HttpStatusCode.OK)
 call.response.pipeline.execute(call, it)
 ```

 You could do that, but there isn't any need to since that is actually just the implementation of `respond`. `respondText` has some extra logic but delegates down to `response` to finalise everything.
-The final call to `execute` in this function represents the return value of the function.
+The final call to `execute` in this function represents the function's return value.

 ### Installing plugins